-You love the black and bronze in the kitchen, but your partner prefers all-white, invite your partner into the kitchen to prepare a meal together as part of the negotiation strategy.
+You love the black, and bronze in the kitchen.
+Your partner prefers all-white, invite your partner into the kitchen to prepare a meal together as part of the negotiation strategy.
 Many deals have been made over a delicious meal, getting your partner to agree while soothing the palette and ultimately their tummy may give you the upper hand.
-And don’t forget to mix in a lot of laughter with your deal.
+And don’t forget to mix in a lot of laughter.

-Find a way to Compromise-if your partner wants an 80-inch LED SMART TV, and you want the 40 inch, meet in the middle with a 65 inch, it may be perfect.
+Find a way to Compromise-if your partner wants an 80-inch LED SMART TV, and you want the 40 inch.
+Time to meet in the middle with a 65 inch, it may be perfect.

-Your significant other may want a pool table, you want a ping pong table, but your space is limited and can’t accommodate both.
-Communication is key, you can suggest to your partner that the pool table looks better at the local bar and what a great incentive for a date night.
-Another option would be to go with your designer’s suggestion and get the pool table that converts into a ping-pong table.
+Your significant other may want a pool table, you want a ping-pong table.
+But your space is limited and can’t accommodate both, what to do?
+Communication is key!
+Suggest to your partner that the pool table looks better at the local bar.
+What a great incentive for a date night or just a night out with friends.
+Another option, would be to go with your designer’s suggestion and get the pool table that converts into a ping-pong table.

-The key to the art of the deal when sharing the space is to Compromise, communicate, laughter and a qualified interior designer to guide you both out of the war zone and into the LOVE ZONE.
+The key to the art of the deal in sharing the space is to Compromise, communicate, laughter, and a qualified interior designer to guide you both out of the war zone and into the LOVE ZONE!